 Vegetation mapping in both the Old Channel LTBG reach and the Old Channel ERPA will be conducted to evaluate SAV coverage and to assess the progress of aquatic vegetation restoration efforts.
+Mapping is conducted by circling the perimeter of vegetation stands with a kayak equipped with a Trimble GPS unit.
 Mapping will occur in January, April, and October.
-The October mapping event will be used as a basis for assessing overall SAV coverage with respect to meeting long-term vegetation goals and developing annual restoration goals for 2022 and subsequent years.
+The October mapping event will be used as a basis for assessing overall SAV coverage with respect to developing annual restoration goals for 2025 and subsequent years.